 It is and it’s not because it’s because it’s very different in the brain.
 It’s not like a finger, you cut it and then the finger gets better and then you just move on with your life in the brain.
 The healing takes longer firstly, so you might, you know, it’s not uncommon to hear people from the medical community say stuff like, you know, give it two years or three years or six months or 12 months.
-They never talk about give it days or weeks.
-They always talk about long periods of time.
+They never talk about giving it days or weeks.
+They always talk about long periods.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be.
 You’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid in case I make matters worse, doctors will explain things.
-But obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
-If this is you, you may be missing out on doing things that could help speed up your recovery.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.
+If this is you, you may miss out on doing things that could help speed up your recovery.

-If you finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
+If you find yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
-These seven questions are the ones bill wished he’d asked when he was recovering from a stroke.
+These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition.
 They’ll help you take a more active role in your recovery.
-Head to the website now, recoveryafterstroke.com and download the guid it’s free.
+Head to the website now, recoveryafterstroke.com, and download the guide it’s free.

 Even though the rest of my body is going it’s all good.
-The left sides going, you’ve got to rest and I know that I’ve just had to sit down, get off the computer and do nothing.
-So I start to become really good at reading the signs from my body, which I never was before.
-I was really oblivious to the feedback that my body was giving me.
+The left sides going, you’ve got to rest and I know that I’ve just had to sit down, get off the computer, and do nothing.
+So I started to become good at reading the signs from my body, which I never was before.
+I was oblivious to the feedback that my body was giving me.

-Okay how often do you go to therapies or sessions to work on your deficits and improving them?
+Okay, how often do you go to therapies or sessions to work on your deficits and improve them?